tremor-rs/tremor-www/versioned_docs/version-0.12/getting-started/install.md

 Be aware that the version on nixpkgs might not always be the latest one, due to the version of rustc being available in nixpkgs.
 :::

+### Windows

+For Windows, please use WSL and follow the appropriate installation instructions described above for your specific Linux distribution.

 ### Pre-compiled Binary

 For `x86_64` architectures we do release a raw `tremor` binary package as `.tar.gz` that is also part of every Release.